abodesy14/golfMapsR/README.md

 ## Contributing
 Use the <strong>Issues</strong> template to request a new course mapping.

 <strong>Disclaimer</strong>: The process of mapping golf courses in its current state can be time consuming.
 I would love for this repo to build up a database of mapped courses that can be used by golfers and/or programmers of all kinds.
 I myself don't have the bandwith to scale this repo at large, so if you have any interest in contributing to this project, please feel free to clone/fork and create a PR.
-I can also be reached at adam.c.beaudet@gmail.com.

 ## Future Enhancements and Roadmap
 <li>Layer individual shots on top of these maps programatically.
 Currently, shot coordinates must be known to do so.</li>